Last updated: July 2016

 - RE: Authors.
 First, I only read women and woman-identifying authors, with a special call out to women of color.
 Then, if you meet that first criterion, I’m interested in hearing from self-published and small-press authors.
 Let’s get your books reviewed. (“BUT KATIE YOU DON’T REVIEW MEN?”
 No. Everyone else does.
 You’ll be all right.)

 - RE: Genres.
 I read urban fantasy (my fav), high fantasy and SF (especially with a romance element), and straight-up romance and erotica.
-Please no YA, MG, or short story collections.
+Please no YA, MG, poetry, or short story collections.
 I seriously prefer a romance element.
 Books cannot be too sexy.